Cedric Messina: Later career

 In 1975, while on location at Glamis Castle for a Play of the Month production of The Little Minister by J. M. Barrie, Messina thought he had found the ideal location for Shakespeare's As You Like It, an idea which soon grew to the BBC undertaking the entire Bardic canon.
 The BBC Television Shakespeare was the result, and Messina was responsible for the first two seasons (twelve plays) broadcast between 1978 and 1980.
 The series gained mixed reviews, and the perceived problems were often thought the responsibility of Messina himself.
 Clive James complained that Romeo and Juliet, the first screened production, was set "not in Verona, but in that semi-abstract, semi-concrete, wholly uninteresting city known to students as Messina."
 Susan Willis, in her book on the BBC Shakespeare cycle, writes: "That we have the televised Shakespeare series at all is entirely due to Messina; that we have the series we have and not perhaps a better, more exciting one is also in large part due to Messina."

 He was chosen to produce The Falklands Play by Ian Curteis.
 TC1 at BBC Television Centre was booked for late January and early February 1987, but the £1 million production was postponed and then cancelled; Messina continued to defend both the play and author with no consideration for the effect it might have on his career.
 The Falklands Play was eventually televised in 2002 in a cut version.
-Messina's last production, for the BBC as always, was The Happy Valley (1987) with Holly Aird.
+Messina's last production, was the BBC's The Happy Valley (1987) with Holly Aird.